vanhoutk/Private-Search/README.md

 ## TODO

-Make sure Other/Non-sensitive category always exists -- add to top of drop-down menu Update to PRI+ ?
+- Update to PRI+ ?
+- Get working with Chrome and Scripted Browser
-Just now PRI calc is sensitive to imbalances in training data e.g if far more adverts tagged for one category than another management of categories -- add, remove, restore (after remove), import, export plotting needs to be nicer. heatmap ? nicer looking tagging of adverts add an "about" tab
+- Just now PRI calc is sensitive to imbalances in training data e.g if far more adverts tagged for one category than another
+- Management of categories -- add, remove, restore (after remove), import, export
+- Add an "about" tab
+- Improve the training_data.js

 ## Timeline